About Barton Wheelers Cycling Club

 The club prospered until the late 1950s when private motor transport gradually became more common and the club declined to such an extent that organised activities ceased in 1959.
 However, Mike Frow, who is still with the club today, looked after the trophies and bank account and continued to pay the National Cycling Union subscriptions.

 In 1978 some of the previous members and new enthusiasts revived the club and held their first club run on 23rd.
 April.
 Time trialling and road racing followed later in the year.
 The club now has an average of 70 members each year and is involved in practically every aspect of cycling.

 The majority of our club competitions involve time trials and between April and September we have club time trials every Thursday evening at distances from 5 to 25 miles.
-We also promote at least one open time trial each year and have promoted the National Juvenile 10-Mile Championship (1983), the National Junior 10-Mile Championship (1994) and the National Junior 25-Mile Championship (1999).
+We have promoted the National Juvenile 10-Mile Championship (1983), the National Junior 10-Mile Championship (1994) and the National Junior 25-Mile Championship (1999).